 What does the foster home provide?

-As a Furry Friends foster home, you provide for pet’s food, shelter and care as if they are your own pet.
-If you decide to pay for anything out of pocket, all costs are tax-deductible or may be reimbursed by our rescue when your pet is adopted.
+As a Furry Friends foster home, you provide love, shelter, and care the animals need and we will provide the financials.
+If you decide to pay for anything out of pocket, all costs are tax-deductible.

 We also ask the foster family to treat the foster pet like any other member of the family.
 Get to know their personality and share what’s special about your foster pet with our rescue to help us tell his/her story on our website and social media.